sonbyj01/sonbyj01.github.io/_posts_progress/2020-05-24-Automate-web-scrapping-weather.markdown

 So the first step I would take is to look for the specific 'elements' that I'm looking for.
-In my program, I will specify the url that contains the location that I want to pull data from so I don't have to deal with GET and POST requests and all the other bullshit that wouldn't really take long to figure out but too lazy to figure out:) In my case, the url would be https://www.wunderground.com/weather/us/ny/manhasset/11030.
+In my program, I will specify the url that contains the location that I want to pull data from so I don't have to deal with GET and POST requests and all the other bullshit that wouldn't really take long to figure out but too lazy to figure out:) In my case, the url would be: https://www.wunderground.com/weather/us/ny/manhasset/11030.

 When you go to this url, you should see something like these photos.